oconnor663/bao/docs/spec.md

 with several caveats:

 - It assumes a constant chunk size, but the chunk size is a free parameter in the Bao design.
-Bao could make up the difference by halving the chunk size, probably with only a few percentage points of overall throughput sacrificed to parent node overhead.
-See the next section.
+If medium-length input parallelism was our biggest concern, we could make up the difference by halving the chunk size, probably with only a few percentage points of long-length throughput lost.
 - Performance differences matter more at the extremes.
-For extremely large inputs, BLAKE2s wins because its lower round count leads to higher overall throughput.
+For extremely long inputs, BLAKE2s wins because its lower round count leads to higher overall throughput.
 For extremely limited hardware without 64-bit arithmetic or SIMD, BLAKE2s wins because of its 32-bit words.